High School Group Video Division Application

 • There can be no more than two groups from each high school.

-High School Group Video Division 2023 Schedule
+High School Group Video Division 2025 Schedule

 Video Content

-Under the guidance of an instructor, students will create a video on the assigned presentation topic, "What sustains and supports us?"
 The length of the video should be between 2 minutes 45 seconds and 3 minutes.
 The video may include still photos and graphics.
 Editing is encouraged, such as including background music.
 Group videos may also include the name of the school.
 Promotional content for your school is also acceptable, as long as it is consistent with the theme.

 How to Enter the Contest

-The entry submission period is 10/10/2023- 11:59 PM EDT 10/26/2023.
+The entry submission period is NOW- 11:59 PM EDT October 24th.
 After uploading the video to YouTube in the "unlisted" setting, the instructor must fill out the application form along with parental consent forms for all members of the production team.
 (The information on the application form should include basic information as well as an explanation in English of the intent of the video that the students have put together).

 Presentation Format and Scoring